Sen. Rubio joins GOP lawmakers calling for federal unemployment benefits to end

 WASHINGTON D.C.
-(NEXSTAR) – Florida Sen. Marco Rubio (R) says federal unemployment benefits are keeping countless workers off the job.
+(NEXSTAR) – Sen. Marco Rubio, R-Fla., says federal unemployment benefits are keeping countless workers off the job.

 “It’s not cause people are lazy, I am not accusing anyone of being lazy it’s because people are logical,” Sen. Rubio said Thursday.